phan/phan/.phan/plugins/README.md

 - **PhanPluginDuplicateConditionalTernaryDuplication**: `"X ?
 X : Y" can usually be simplified to "X ?: Y".
 The duplicated expression X was {CODE}`
 - **PhanPluginDuplicateConditionalNullCoalescing**: `"isset(X) ?
 X : Y" can usually be simplified to "X ??
 Y" in PHP 7.
 The duplicated expression X was {CODE}`
 - **PhanPluginBothLiteralsBinaryOp**: `Suspicious usage of a binary operator where both operands are literals.
 Expression: {CODE} {OPERATOR} {CODE} (result is {CODE})` (e.g. warns about `null == 'a literal` in `$x ?? null == 'a literal'`)
+- **PhanPluginDuplicateConditionalUnnecessary**: `"X ?
+Y : Y" results in the same expression Y no matter what X evaluates to.
+Y was {CODE}`

 #### WhitespacePlugin.php